Trip to Rameswaram

 - Rameswaram municipality charges ₹100 as entrance fees for any vehicles entering the town, be wary of it, they make a big issue if you try bypassing them

-Should you need any details or help in planning your trip, do reach out on my social media or in the comments section below.
+Should you need any details or help in planning your trip, reach out on my social media or through Comments.

 Head over to my Instagram / Youtube Profile and do follow me for more amazing road trip / travelogues.

-Should you like my travelogue, please take a minute in sharing your feedback / suggestions / query as a comment to this post which would be a major motivating element for me.
+Take a minute in sharing your feedback / suggestions / query as a comment to this post.

 Like it?
 Pin it 👇🏻